 Holly’s Heroes was a collaborative project between Australia’s Nine Network and TVNZ in New Zealand that aired for one season of 26 episodes.

 Like Hang Time, it’s a drama series intended for a younger audience (kids and pre-teens, this time) and also follows a young female athlete moving to a new place!

-Holly McKenzie is 14 years old and the new girl from New Zealand in the seaside town of Woolich, Australia.
+Holly McKenzie is 14 years old and a new girl from New Zealand in the seaside town of Woolwich, Australia.
 Determined to make small-town life exciting while holding on to her basketball-playing dreams, Holly tries out for the town’s local team, the Rams.

 However, when things don’t work out, Holly sets out to prove herself by starting her own team, the Outlaws.

 The next show, CBS’s The White Shadow, premiered over four decades ago!

 Ken Reeves, the show’s protagonist, is a recently retired NBA player from the Chicago Bulls.
 After retirement, he became the basketball coach of Carver High School, where most of the students – and the athletes on his team – are either black or Hispanic.